artmoni/gardening-manager-android/gardening-manager-android/README.md

 Use android-m2e to mavenize the project and manage dependencies inside your eclipse environment http://blog.xebia.fr/2010/03/23/maven-et-android-comment-utiliser-le-plugin/

+### Android AppCompat Compatibility version for device < 4.0
+Import AppCompat Android project from SDK extras directory
+    File->Import (android-sdk\extras\android\support\v7).
+Choose "appcompat"
+    Project-> properties->Android.
+In the section library "Add" and choose "appCompat" That is all!

 # MAVEN
 Project https://github.com/artmoni/gardening-manager-maven is load automatically in pom.xml